 - In the poem “Loving in Truth” Sir Philip Sidney wants to express his true love for his ladylove, Penelope Devereux, the daughter of the Earl of Essex, through his verse.

-- But he cannot find words which are suitable enough to express his passion of love and to praise his beloved.
-The poet feels his brain has become sun-burnt.
+- But he cannot find suitable words to express his passion of love and to praise his beloved.
+He wants to borrow words from other poets’ verse, but in vain.

 - Finally, muse (the goddess of poetry) advises him to write poetry by using the feeling of his inner heart.